 MINIMUM VIABLE PRODUCT – WHY STARTUPS NEED AN MVP

 That answer is correct for every potential customer out there.
 It doesn’t matter if you are a consumer looking to buy a grocery item or American Airlines looking to purchase an airplane.
-You’ll pull out your hard earned cash or credit card once you’ve found a solution to your problem.
+You’ll pull out your hard-earned cash or credit card once you’ve found a solution to your problem.

 The Big Picture [Minimum Viable Product]